opencinemac/vtc-rs/README.md

 # Overview

 ``vtc-rs`` is inspired by years of scripting workflow solutions in a Hollywood cutting room.
-It is designed to support both quick, one-off scripts and higher level production code.

-vtc aims to capture all the ways in which timecode is used throughout the industry so users can spend more time on their workflow logic, and less time handling the corner-cases of parsing and calculating timecode.
+It aims to capture all the ways in which timecode is used throughout the industry so users can spend more time on their workflow logic, and less time handling the corner-cases of parsing and calculating timecode.